 - dedicating intranet resources to parents and new mothers

 - establishing peer support groups, mentoring and coaching programmes

 - encouraging employees to give feedback and responding to it

-- smoothing maternity leave transitions
+- smoothing maternity and paternity leave transitions

 Line managers need training, support and resources to move organisations forward in their journey to become fully family-friendly employers.
 This involves creating workplaces that see flexibility as an opportunity rather than a weakness.
-Giving line managers the skills and confidence to communicate and manage pregnant women and new mothers successfully is a win-win for both sides, and the organisation as a whole.
+Giving line managers the skills and confidence to communicate and manage pregnant women and new parent=s successfully is a win-win for both sides, and the organisation as a whole.